This site requires a more recent version of Adobe Flash Player to function properly.

 Crude Oil and Natural Gas Liquid (NGL) Production

-- Crude Oil and Natural Gas Liquids Produced: Total liquids produced by Exxon increased from 2.12 million barrels per day in 2005 to 2.25 million barrels per day in 2006 before declining to 1.76 million barrels per day in 2010.
-In 2011, the figure declined to 1.72 million barrels per day.
-With the company suggesting that production of liquids would increase over the next 3 years, we estimate production to reach 1.94 million barrels per day by 2013.
-However, if production of liquids remains at 2010 levels for the Trefis forecast period, the Trefis price estimate would see an 8% downside.
+- Crude Oil and Natural Gas Liquids Produced: Total liquids produced by Exxon's subsidiaries increased from 2.12 million barrels per day in 2005 to 2.25 million barrels per day in 2006, before declining to 1.76 million barrels per day in 2010.
+In 2014, the figure declined to 1.50 million barrels per day.
+With the company suggesting that production of liquids would increase over the next 3-4 years, we estimate production to reach around 1.74 million barrels per day by the end of our forecast period.
+However, if the production of liquids falls below 2014 levels for the Trefis forecast period, there could be a 5% downside to our current price estimate for Exxon Mobil.

 For additional details, select a driver above or select a division from the interactive Trefis split for Exxon Mobil at the top of the page.

-The firm generates a majority of its income from liquid and natural gas sales with earnings of $41 billion in 2011.
+The firm generates the majority of its income from liquid and natural gas sales, with earnings of $32.5 billion in 2014.
 The geographical diversity of Exxon Mobil's exploration and production (E&P) activities make it less vulnerable to the regional production uncertainties that plague the industry.
-The company is also an international leader in the downstream refining industry with 7,753 retail stations and over 6.2 million barrels per day of refining capacity at the end of 2011.
+The company is also an international leader in the downstream refining industry with over 5,000 owned/leased retail stations and over 5.2 million barrels per day of refining capacity at the end of 2014.

 Crude Oil and Natural Gas Liquids (NGL) production is the most valuable division for the firm for the following reasons: